dfirvault/Splunk-Case-Manager/README.md

 Consider using environment variables
 Or implement proper encryption
 Or use Splunk's app token authentication
+Lastly, this only backs up your index, dashboards and other changes are not included.
+This is purely for index management.

 ## License
 MIT License - See LICENSE file